Water Treatment12 min read

 Sludge dewatering is where cationic polyacrylamide (CPAM) earns its keep.
 Whether you run a belt press, centrifuge, or filter press, the right CPAM grade can drop cake moisture by 5-10% — which translates directly to lower disposal costs.
-We supply CPAM to municipal and industrial plants across 45+ countries, and charge density selection is the single most important decision you will make.
+We supply CPAM to municipal and industrial plants across multiple export markets, and charge density selection is the single most important decision you will make.
+Understanding how charge density works is essential before selecting a grade.

 CPAM for Sludge Dewatering: Quick Reference